Create a second room

 The process here will be the same process we followed in the park.

-Load your pub.tscn scene in the Godot editor.
+Load your “pub.tscn” scene in the Godot editor.

-to park.tscn.
+“pub_door”.
+Set its Target Scene to “park.tscn”.
 This will send the player to

 the park when they click the door.

-Create a CollisionPolygon2D as a child of the ESCExit.
-Draw the polygon around the doorway.
-This defines where you can click to activate the exit to leave the pub and go to the park.
+activate the exit to leave the pub and go to the park.

-into the pub from the park scene, they should be at the doorway rather than
+back into the pub from the park scene, they should be at the doorway rather than

-to “pub_exit”.
+Global ID to “pub_exit”.
 This will be where the user appears

 when they come into the pub from the park.
 Place its marker